You’ve probably heard the news—Notre-Dame de Paris has reopened after nearly six years of dedicated restoration following the tragic 2019 fire.

 • walk from nearby places, such as the Louvre or the Panthéon

-Make sure you download an offline maps of Paris in Google Maps while connected to the wifi, this will allow you to use your GPS even with no internet connection!
+Make sure you download an offline map of Paris in Google Maps while connected to the wifi, this will allow you to use your GPS even with no internet connection!

 sainte chapelle from notre dame de paris

-• more than 13 million people visit the cathedral every year, making it the most visited French monument
+• Before the 2019 fire, more than 13 million people visited the cathedral every year, making it the most visited French monument.
+Following its reopening in December 2024, the cathedral expects to welcome even more visitors, about 15 million people every year.

 The Visit & What to Expect